lunardao/research/investment_portal/README.md

 ## Process

 To support privacy projects by investing in them is the main purpose of LunarDAO.
 Planting seeds for the lunarpunk dark forest of cryptography, autonomy and users' knowledge.
-To choose meaningful projects and help them to grow is vital.
-As a reward for the LunarDAO community is the shared value of these projects in the form of their token and or knowledge and tools they build.
-It is a mutual harmony in which a growth of one empowers the other and vise versa.
-This symbiotic but diverse nature slowly but steadily replaces the bare desert of surveillance and hegemony.
+To choose meaningful projects and help them grow is vital.
+A reward for the LunarDAO community is the shared value of these projects in the form of their token and the knowledge and tools they build.
+It is a mutual harmony in which the growth of one empowers the other and vice versa.
+This symbiotic relationship slowly but steadily replaces the bare desert of surveillance and hegemony.

 ### Investment Flow